-A graduate from San Diego State University, he is a former trustee of the University of San Diego and Wake Forest University, founder of the San Diego chapter of the Alexis de Toqueville Society, and currently serves as a member of The Sanford Burnham Medical Research Institute Board of Trustees.
-In 1973 he joined YPO and co-founded its San Diego chapter, as well as the Idaho chapter, the Rio Platte chapter, and the Vietnam chapter.
+Papa Doug is a graduate of San Diego State University and a former trustee of the University of San Diego and Wake Forest University.
+He is the founder of the San Diego chapter of the Alexis de Toqueville Society and currently serves as a member of The Sanford-Burnham Medical Research Institute Board of Trustees.
+In 2013 he was named "Nice Guy of the Year" for his four decades of charitable giving by the Nice Guys organization.
+In 1973 he joined Young Presidents Organization (YPO) and co-founded its San Diego chapter, as well as the Idaho, Rio Platte and the Vietnam chapters.
 He has served as chairman of the San Diego chapter and was voted Man-of-the-Year.
 He joined CEO in 1992 and served as a member of the Board and chaired the Vatican College.

 Papa Doug has five children and 12 grandchildren.
 He enjoys golf, tennis, marathon running, heli-skiing, traveling, and "making positive memories."